 Arguably the most beautiful part of the drive, Glenwood Canyon offers a front-row seat to the mighty power of the Colorado River.
 In many ways, this rugged canyon — which I-70 passes through for its entire length — is a precursor to the Grand Canyon several hundred miles downstream.

 For one of the most stunning hikes in Colorado, stop at the Hanging Lake trailhead and head up the mile-long climb along Dead Horse Creek.
 The views at the lake are breathtaking with turquoise waters and waterfalls flush with snowmelt.
-Allow 2 to 3 hours for the hike, and remember to leave your pups in the car (with the windows cracked) — there are no dogs allowed on the trail.
+Allow 2 to 3 hours for the hike, and be respectful of the no-dogs-allowed policy for the trail.

 At the mouth of the canyon, I-70 delivers you to Glenwood Springs, where you will need to exit.
 Fancy a hot dip after your hike?
 Glenwood Hot Springs (home to arguably the largest hot springs pool in the world), or the new Iron Mountain Hot Springs have you covered.

 You are so very close to Aspen at this point, but Carbondale is a worthwhile stop.
 SILO is great for coffee and lunch, and if you need to move your body after hours in the car, True Nature Healing Arts is great for stretching your legs, taking a yoga class, or getting a massage.
 If you’re not into yoga, hiking Red Hill / Mushroom Rock is guaranteed to get your blood pumping and offers up stunning views of Mount Sopris, the 12,966-foot twin-summit that towers over Carbondale.
 Have your bike with you?
 Hit up the Prince Creek Loop for a quick mountain bike ride that appeals to all skill levels.